 Before 1853, Japan was closed to the world.
 This means that the Japanese Ukiyo-e movement was essentially a Japanese art movement during the Edo period in Japan.

-The United States forced the opening of Japan to the western markets in 1853.
-The west started to become flooded with Japanese art and, in particular, the Japanese Ukiyo-e woodblock prints from the 1700s and 1800s.
+The United States forced Japan to open its doors to Western markets in 1853.
+The West started to become flooded with Japanese art, mainly the Japanese Ukiyo-e woodblock prints from the 1700s and 1800s.

-At the same time that Japan was opening to the west, and the west was becoming flooded with examples of the Ukiyo-e woodblock prints, the 19th century also saw a change in commercial retailing and the mass production of goods being produced to serve Europe’s growing urban populations.
+At the same time that Japan was opening to the West, and the West was becoming flooded with examples of the Ukiyo-e woodblock prints, the 19th century also saw a change in commercial retailing and the mass production of goods produced to serve Europe’s growing urban populations.

 One of these changes is that Art Nouveau started to become associated with luxury and was widely publicized to the masses with the expansion in advertising.
 A wide range of Art Nouveau products began to be marketed to the up-and-coming middle-class consumers who now had fashionable aspirations and newly acquired disposable incomes.